phillipai/100-days-of-code-python/README.md

 All projects are my personal code for the Udemy course: [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/)

-I will be updating this repo as I go along with the Python Bootcamp.

 ## 🔰 Beginner
 - [Day 1:](https://github.com/phillipai/100-days-of-code-python/tree/main/day01) Working with Variables in Python to Manage Data